EuroCRIS/openaire-cris-validator/README.md

-# openaire-cris-validator
+# OpenAIRE CRIS validator

-A validator tool to assess whether an OAI-PMH endpoint can provide research information in compliance to the OpenAIRE Guidelines for CRIS Managers 1.1 <https://github.com/openaire/guidelines-cris-managers>.
+A tool to assess whether an OAI-PMH endpoint can provide research information in compliance to the OpenAIRE Guidelines for CRIS Managers 1.1 <https://github.com/openaire/guidelines-cris-managers>.

 ## Usage